Oculus' New DRM Actually Makes VR Piracy Easier

 Image courtesy of: Oculus

-While the new Oculus software update disabled the use of the popular hack called Revive, that allowed Oculus Rift games to run on HTC’s Vive, it wasn’t long before Revive’s creator managed to find a workaround that not only bypasses the new DRM restrictions, but also makes it easier to pirate content made exclusively for the Oculus Rift.
+While the new Oculus software update disabled the use of the popular hack called Revive, which allowed Oculus Rift games to run on HTC’s Vive, it wasn’t long before Revive’s creator managed to find a workaround that not only bypasses the new DRM restrictions but also makes it easier to pirate content made exclusively for the Oculus Rift.

 “The original version of Revive simply took functions from the Oculus Runtime and translated them to OpenVR (an API compatible with Vive and other headsets),” the creator of Revive, who by Libre VR explained in an interview with Motherboard, “the new version of Revive now uses the same injection technique to bypass Oculus’ ownership check altogether.”

 According to comments by Libre VR via Reddit, it wasn’t his intention to make piracy easier with the use of his software.
 In fact, he goes on to stress to the VR community to avoid using Revive for any pirating of content.

 “This is my first success at bypassing the DRM, I really didn’t want to go down that path,” Libre VR said in a post to Reddit.
 “I still do not support piracy, do not use this library for pirated copies.”

 Libre VR notes that if he finds a workaround that doesn’t disable the ownership check, he will implement it accordingly.
 He also says he would like to work with Oculus directly to possibly find a better solution.
 However, we’re not exactly sure Oculus will be too keen on that idea right now, even though Oculus founder Palmer Luckey once said on record as long as you buy the game, he doesn’t care what headset they run it on.